In today’s climate of clickbait and fake news, your audience is craving reliable, credible content.

 Of course, most businesses don’t have the luxury of an in-house fact checker.
 So what to do when you want to be sure to get it right?

 A client recently asked us to advise on their fact-checking process, which led to a lot of thinking.
-Based on the work our team has done over the years for both journalism and business clients, we compiled these four ways to fact check your branded content.
+Based on the content writing our team has done over the years for both journalism and business clients, we compiled these four ways to fact check your branded content.

-1. Have your content team fact check their own content.
+1. Have your content writing team fact check their own content.